-Shared and dual use of indoor and outdoor sports facilities between new schools and clubs should be thoroughly explored with the Local Education Authority, local stakeholders and community groups.
+Shared and dual use of sports facilities between new schools and clubs should be thoroughly explored with the Local Education Authority.
 Where this is proposed the applicants will be required to demonstrate that such agreements with the LEA can be delivered.